Biodiversity of New Caledonia: Flora

-Most Gymnosperm species are in rainforest.
-The Gymnosperms are more common in the poorer acid soils and in soils with an excess of magnesium and other phytotoxic elements derived from ultramafic rocks.
+Most gymnosperm species are in rainforest.
+The gymnosperms are more common in the poorer acid soils and in soils with an excess of magnesium and other phytotoxic elements derived from ultramafic rocks.
 39 species are extant, while 27 are considered extinct.
-The Gymnosperms are more common on exposed ridges or next to rivers or creeks in floodplains.
+The gymnosperms are more common on exposed ridges or next to rivers or creeks in floodplains.
 Their concentration is important at individual locations which provide lifesaving refugia, because environmental conditions make interspecific competition less severe.

 Four genera, Araucaria, Libocedrus, Prumnopitys and Retrophyllum that populate the subantarctic Pacific, have endemic species in New Caledonia.
 The genus Acmopyle (Podocarpaceae), currently present in New Caledonia and Fiji, is a fossil in Patagonia.
 There are 13 endemic species of Araucaria, including A. rulei and A. columnaris.
 The island shares some Araucaria species with Australia's Norfolk Island.
 Many, if not all current populations are relict.

 Angiosperms also include many groups of archaic characteristics that appear as vestiges of an old Gondwanan floral background.

 The bamboo genus Greslania is endemic to New Caledonia and comprises three or four species.
 They are found only in the southern part of the island where the soil contains heavy metals such as iron.

 Several genera, belonging to primitive families, are endemic or sub-endemic.
 Amborella is the monospecific endemic genus of the endemic family Amborellaceae.
 Others are Hedycarya and Kibaropsis (Monimiaceae), Nemuaron (Atherospermataceae) and Balanops (Balanopaceae).
 The Winteraceae, of the order Magnoliales, considered the oldest group of angiosperms, are represented by the genus Zygogynum with 18 species of an order with fifty genera ranging over the Moluccas islands to northern Australia.

 Among the families with conducting vessels absent or imperfect, New Caledonia has Atherospermataceae, Amborellaceae, Annonaceae and Winteraceae, representatives of families of Chloranthaceae, such as the genus Ascarina with two species, Piperaceae, with twenty species of genera Piper and Peperomia, and Trimeniaceae with Trimenia neocaledonica.

 The importance of the families of Gondwanan origin, both in the number of species and their abundance in different plant communities contrasts with the low representation in indigenous communities of more modern groups such as the Compositae, Gramineae, Labiatae and Melastomataceae.

 The groups of Gondwanan origin are the most remarkable flora and include Cunoniaceae, Proteaceae and Myrtaceae.
 The family of Cunoniaceae has six genera in New Caledonia.
 Pancheria and Codia are endemic, although the last is known as a fossil in Australia, while Cunonia has 23 endemic species in New Caledonia and one species in South Africa.

-The other three genera have a Papuan-Australian (Acsmithia), Australian (Geissois) and sub-Antarctic (Weinmannia) distribution.
+The other three genera have a Papuan-Australian (Acsmithia), Australian (Geissois) and Madagascan-Malesian-Papuan (Pterophylla) distribution.

 Proteaceae's two main centers of dispersion are in Australia and Southern Africa; the family is represented in the archipelago by 43 species.
 They divide into six endemic genera: Beauprea, Beaupreopsis, Garnieria, Kermadecia, Sleumerodendron and Virotia and three non-endemic genera Grevillea, Knightia and Stenocarpus.